Bow2ai/php-imageboards/README.md

+# PHP is a mind virus, a vortex of stupidity.
+IF you are going to use php, do NOT use it for anything serious, and keep the code SMALL as possible and ONLY use the very latest version of php.
+I will not work much on this repo, every so often i will.
+This repo will show very small codebase apps designed for security- and designed to show how absurd most bloated and unsafe apps are.

 # board list

 Adelia- What if you took vichan, made it one 435 line page of php code, sqlite3, security, and made it to only work with php8.4.8++ ?
 Well run this board and find out!
 It's awesome, and makes you wonder why vichan insists on extreme bloat and the largest attack surface possible.
 Requires an uploads and uploads/thumb dir.
 You can drop in any  existing vichan js or css !
 Have ai audit the small index.php and change anything you want!
 Bam!
 Escape from the vortex of unsafe code and malicious culture that is vichan.